On ordered Ramsey numbers of bounded-degree graphs: A linear upper bound for graphs of maximum degree two

 \section{A linear upper bound for graphs of maximum degree two}

 In this section, we prove Theorem~\ref{thm-2Regular}, which says that every graph on $n$ vertices with maximum degree 2 can be ordered in such a way that the corresponding ordered Ramsey number is linear in $n$.
 We also prove a stronger Tur\'{a}n-type statement, Theorem~\ref{thm-evenCycleInBlowUp}, for bipartite graphs of maximum degree 2.
-Since every graph of maximum degree two is a union of vertex disjoint paths, cycles, and insolated vertices, it suffices to prove these results for 2-regular graphs.
+Since every graph of maximum degree two is a union of vertex disjoint paths, cycles, and isolated vertices, it suffices to prove these results for 2-regular graphs.
 We make no serious effort to optimize the constants.

 Every 2-regular graph $G$ is a union of pairwise vertex disjoint cycles.
-Thus a natural approach for proving Theorem~\ref{thm-2Regular} is to find an ordering of every cycle $C_k$ with the ordered Ramsey number linear in $k$ and then place these ordered cycles next to each other into disjoint intervals.
+Thus a first idea how to prove Theorem~\ref{thm-2Regular} might be to find an ordering of every cycle $C_k$ with the ordered Ramsey number linear in $k$ and then place these ordered cycles next to each other into disjoint intervals.
 However, this attempt fails in general, as shown by the following example.

 Let $\cG$ be such ordering of a 2-regular graph that consists of the cycle $C_{n/3}$ and $2n/9$ copies of~$C_3$.
-Let $N \colonequals (n/3-1)4n/9$ and let $c$ be the following coloring of $\cK_N$.
+Let $N \colonequals (n/3-1)4n/9$ and let $\chi$ be the following coloring of $\cK_N$.
 Partition the vertex set of $\cK_N$ into intervals $I_1,\ldots,I_{4n/9}$ of size $n/3-1$ and color all edges between vertices from the same interval $I_i$ blue.
 Then color all remaining edges red.
-The coloring $c$ contains no blue copy of $\cG$, as the longest cycle $C_{n/3}$ has more vertices than any interval $I_i$.
-There is also no red copy of $\cG$ in $c$, as no two vertices of any red ordered 3-cycle are in the same interval $I_i$.
+The coloring $\chi$ contains no blue copy of $\cG$, as the longest cycle $C_{n/3}$ has more vertices than any interval $I_i$.
+There is also no red copy of $\cG$ in $\chi$, as no two vertices of any red ordered 3-cycle are in the same interval $I_i$.
 Altogether, we have $\OR(\cG) \geq \Omega(n^2)$.

 Our approach in the proofs of Theorems~\ref{thm-2Regular} and~\ref{thm-evenCycleInBlowUp} is based on so-called alternating paths.
 Let $v_1,\dots,v_n$ be the vertices of the $n$-vertex path $P_n$ in the order as they appear along the path.
-The \emph{alternating path} $\cP_n=(P_n,\prec)$ is the ordering of $P_n$ where $v_1 \prec v_3 \prec v_5 \prec \ldots \prec v_n \prec v_{n-1} \prec v_{n-3} \prec \ldots \prec v_2$ for $n$ odd and $v_1 \prec v_3 \prec v_5 \prec \ldots \prec v_{n-1} \prec v_{n} \prec v_{n-2} \prec\ldots \prec v_2$ for $n$ even.
+The \emph{alternating path} $\cP_n=(P_n,\prec)$ is the ordering of $P_n$ where $v_1 \prec v_3 \prec v_5 \prec \cdots \prec v_n \prec v_{n-1} \prec v_{n-3} \prec \cdots \prec v_2$ for $n$ odd and $v_1 \prec v_3 \prec v_5 \prec \cdots \prec v_{n-1} \prec v_{n} \prec v_{n-2} \prec\cdots \prec v_2$ for $n$ even.
 See part a) of Figure~\ref{fig-altPath}.